hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

     </a>
   </div>

+  + $\sigma$: the logistic function
+  + along the path to get the word intended
+  + using contexts to learn a prediction vector with the neural net
+  + prediction vector: adding feature vector of each word and feature vectors directly contribute evidence in favor of a prediction vector
+  + the prediction vector compared with the vectors learned for all the nodes on the path to the correct next word
+  + e.g., $U-i$, $u_j$, and $u_m$ are words need to consider during learning
+  + take the path with high sum of their log probabilities: take the high probability on each node

   + A convenient decomposition
     + maximizing the log probability of picking the target word
       + equivalent to maximizing the sum of the log probabilities of taking all the branches on the path
       + $\mathcal{O}(\log(N))$ instead of $\mathcal{O}(N)$: only consider the nodes on the correct path
       + knowing the correct branch and the current probability of each node
       + able to get derivatives for learning both the prediction vector $v$ and node vector $u$
-  + Still slow at test time
+    + Still slow at test time though a few hundred times faster
+      + required to know the probabilities of many words
+      + unable to consider on path only

 + Improvement: Collobert and Weston, 2008
-  + a simpler way to learn feature vectors for words
+  + a simpler way to learn feature vectors for words (left figure)
+    + learned feature vectors for words
+    + applied to many different natural language processing tasks well
+    + not try to predict the next word but good feature vectors for words
+    + use both the past and future contexts
+    + observe a window with 11 words, 5 in the past and 5 in the future
+    + the middle word either the correct word actually occurred in the text or a random word
+    + train the neural net to produce the output
+      + high probability: correct word
+      + low probability: random word
+    + map the individual words to feature vectors
+    + use the feature vectors in the neural net (possible many hidden layers) to predict whether the word correct or not
-    + represent the learned feature vectors in a 2-D map
+  + Displaying the learned feature vectors in a 2-D map
+    + get idea of the quality of the learned feature vectors
     + display similar vectors close to each other
-    + T-SNE: a multi-scale method to display similar clusters near each other
+    + T-SNE: a multi-scale method to display similarity at different scale
+      + able to put very similar words close to each other
+      + able to put similar cluster close to each other
   + Checking strings of words
     + learned feature vectors capturing  lots of subtle semantic distinctions
     + no extra supervision required
     + information of all words in the context
     + Consider "She scrommed him with the frying pan."
+  + Examples
+    + Diagram 1: words about games
+      + similar kinds of words together
+      + e.g., matches, games, races, clubs, teams, etc.
+      + e.g., players, team, club, league, etc.
+      + e.g., cup, bowl, medal, etc.
+      + e.g., rugby, hockey, soccer, baseball, etc.
+    + Diagram 2: places in map
+      + Cambridge with a city very similar to it just underneath
+      + Toronto close to Detroit, Boston while Quebec closer to Berlin and Paris
+      + Iraq similar to Vietnam
+    + Diagram 3: adverbs
+      + which close to that, whom and what, how, whether, and why

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture4/lec4.pptx" ismap target="_blank">